6 Step Timeline

-As a 1st year student, attend the OIA Global Experience Infosession, the IHF 2-day summer experiences panel , global health interest group meetings for Honduran Health Alliance and Proyecto Puentes de Salud, and learn about what your options are for global health electives and courses during medical school at UNC (Fall of 1st year).
-Ask the OIA Program Manager!
+As a 1st year medical student, attend the OGHE Global Experience Info session, the 2-day summer experiences panel , global health interest group meetings for Honduran Health Alliance and Proyecto Puentes de Salud, and learn about what your options are for global health electives and courses during medical school at UNC (Fall of 1st year).

 UNC medical students most often complete global health electives during:

-• Summer between 1st and 2nd year for up to 8 weeks during the “individualization phase”.
+• Summer between 1st and 2nd year for up to 8 weeks during the foundation phase.
 Six credits are available for electives during this period and ONLY 6 credits from pre-clinical courses can be counted towards the 18 elective credits necessary for graduation.

-• As a 4th year student, during the “individualization phase,” you can do a total of two months (12 credits) of global health elective time for credit.
-Generally, this would include two separate electives with clear objectives and learning opportunities and a medical component (language school only would not count).
+• As a 4th year student, during individualization phase, you can do a total of two months (12 credits) of global health elective time for credit.
+Generally, this would include two separate one-month electives with clear objectives, learning opportunities, and a medical component (language school only would not count).
 The best time is generally between January (after residency interviews) and March (before the required Capstone course).
-This needs to be carefully discussed with your faculty advisor and the Office of International Activities.
+This needs to be carefully discussed with your faculty advisor and the Office of Global Health Education.

-• Some students take a leave from medical school to complete an MPH or a specific global health fellowship program.
-This longer global health possibility (from 6-12 months) is an important consideration for students seriously considering a career in global health.
-You can take two years off medical school for any reason.
+• Some students opt to pursue a leave of absence from medical school to complete an MPH degree or a long-term global health fellowship program.
+This longer global health possibility (from 6-12 months) is an important consideration for students seriously considering a career in global health practice and research.
 Some of the opportunities for extended global health work for medical students can be found on our funding page under the longer term experiences.

 Why do you want to go?
 To broaden your life experience?
-To test the possibilities of devoting at least part of your medical career to international health?
+To test the possibilities of devoting at least part of your medical career to global health, underserved pooluations, infectious disease research training?
 To experience and learn from another culture?
 To have opportunity to improve language skills?
 To serve others (or learn how to serve) with fewer resources and access to health care?
 To seek out information about the health and health care system of your own country of origin or ancestry?

 What kind of experience do you want?
 Clinical, public-health related, or research?
 At what level, in what technical area, and in what type of institution?
 What do you hope for in a mentor/preceptor?
 Do you want to work with a group, or be integrated into ongoing care with nationals?
 What location preferences do you have: geographic, linguistic, nationality; urban, rural, or remote?
 If you are married or have a partner, what will they do, what are their views, and how will they share your experience?

-There are established programs in many countries, and you can always create your own project as well.
+The OGHE works with established UNC partnership programs in many countries that most often, originate with UNC faculty.
 There are numerous resources you can use to find a program that might interest you.
 You can start with looking our list of programs and past student experiences and other organizations.

 Please note that UNC Office of the Provost maintains a , considering US State Department warnings as well as CDC travel advisories.
 This determines which countries students (as well as resident physicians and faculty) can officially travel to.
 There is currently a list of .
-If you are considering travel to a Level II or Level III country, please contact Shay Slifko in our office right away ().
+If you are considering travel to higher risk location within a country, please contact the OGHE right away.